alexdiwa/cocobuds/README.md

 In accordance with the Australian Privacy Act, our legal obligations in relation to handling user data include:

 - Disclosing how the user's personal information is being collected, how it will be used and who it will be disclosed to.
-- Giving the user have the option of not identifying him/herself, or allowing them to use a pseudonym in certain circumstances.
+- Giving the user have the option of not identifying themselves, or allowing them to use a pseudonym in certain circumstances.
 - Giving the user access to their personal information
 - Giving the user the option of not receiving unwanted direct marketing
 - Correcting a user's personal information if it is incorrect.